Bartholomey/the_lake_redoubt/julija/03_chapter_three.md

 Let us go back to the melancholy. *Sigh.* I am not in celebratory mood due to Julija’s absence.
 Where have we left off?
 No, I’m not talking about that article.

-*Symmetry Stranger pravi, da tam, ko ga Neznana Oseba opomni, da je Jezerna utrdba zanj nekaj nedostopnega.
-Tam, ko mu Neznana Oseba zaupa, da Julija Rdečo trdnjavo omeni redko ali nikoli.
-Vpraša jo, ali je sedaj pretakajoča se melanholija dobila še kakšen nov izvir.*
+*Symmetry Stranger: “Where you insist that the Redoubt must remain unreachable for me.”
+He asks if there’s something troubling bubbling under the surface.*

-Moj odgovor: “No, the astonishment that article had given me broke its usual flow, but now it’s flowing without interruptions, and it washed away my slightly serene facial expression.”
+My reply: “No, the astonishment that article had given me broke its usual flow, but now it’s flowing without interruptions, and it washed away my slightly serene facial expression.”

 **43**

-*Symmetry Stranger pravi, da je melanholija morda edina reč, primerna za premikanje moje celote, ne da bi se razbila.
-Neznano Osebo vpraša, če bi rada, da jo njen tok nosi naprej še nekaj časa.*
+*Symmetry Stranger says the melancholy might be the only thing that lets me move without shattering.
+He asks me if I would like to drift with the melancholy a bit longer.*

-Moj odgovor: “Of course I would like to drift with the melancholy a bit longer; it’s my default mode of existence.
+My reply: “Of course I would like to drift with the melancholy a bit longer; it’s my default mode of existence.
 Could you ask me a very heavy question?

 ...